dy/spect/README.md

 )
 ```

-`html` caches original element content `el.childNodes` on the first render, so that any subsequent renders will reuse the original content, instead of creating recursive wrapping:
+`html` caches original `el.childNodes` on the first render, so that any subsequent render reuses the cached content:

 ```js
 $(target, el => {